-Beginning in May of 1776, a Cherokee faction angered by repeated violations of the treaties establishing the frontier border attacked European settlements from Virginia to South Carolina.
-They received encouragement from northern tribes, though older Cherokee leaders and most British agents counseled restraint (despite American rumors to the contrary).
+Beginning in May of 1776, Cherokees angered by repeated violations of the treaties establishing the frontier border attacked European settlements from Virginia to South Carolina.
+They received encouragement from northern tribes, though older Cherokee leaders and British agents counseled restraint (despite American rumors to the contrary).
 But colonist threats added weight to the belief Americans were already planning an attack.
-In a series of preemptive strikes fostered by Tsiyu Gansi-ni, “Dragging Canoe,” what became known as the “Chickamaugas” killed at least 40 people in North Carolina alone.
+In a series of preemptive strikes fostered in part by Tsiyu Gansi-ni, “Dragging Canoe,” they killed at least 40 people in North Carolina alone.

 The last stop proves the Cherokee survive and continue to thrive.